i2martin/react-portfolio-apps/apps/frontend/apps/README.md

-Backend is based on Express.
-In the project directory (backend/src), you can run:

-### `npx nodemon index.ts`

-Open [http://localhost:5000](http://localhost:3000) to view it in your browser.
+# Getting Started with Create React App

-Front-end was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory (frontend/apps), you can run:
+In the project directory, you can run:

 ### `npm start`